 Commanders: Individual bases representing brigade commanders.

-General: Individual bases representing the General.
+General: An individual base representing the General.

 Sequence of Play